 Any impurities will hinder the proper repair of the sole.
 When the boot is clean, dry it off thoroughly.
 You can only repair the hole if your boot is completely dry.

-Keep in mind that these are only temporary fixes until you get back to civilization, where you should probably invest in having your boots professionally fixed, or just buying a new pair.
+Keep in mind that these are only temporary fixes until you get back to civilization, where you should probably invest in having your boots professionally fixed, or just buying a new pair (I’ve got you covered here as well: check out the best Gore-Tex hiking shoes here).

 - Scissors